What dates do you offer the clinic?

 - Use the Registration form on this site and pay with a credit card or Paypal.

-- Bring cash or check to the event for $60 per dog, if you are a Walkup.
+- Bring cash or check to the event and pay the current price for walkups.

 Can my dog have a refresher course for free?